GabP404/Image_Classification_with_Neural_Networks/README.md

 ### Results

-Our best model achieved a test-set accuracy of **0.88** on the private test set, positioning our team in the **top 10%** among over 580 participants.
+Our team attained an 0.88 accuracy on the private test set, placing us in the top 10% among 580+ participants.
+Leveraging fine-tuned Keras' [ConvNextLarge](https://keras.io/api/applications/convnext/#convnextlarge-function) model, our approach showcases the efficacy of pre-trained models in image classification.

 ## Team
 * [Jacopo Piazzalunga](https://github.com/Jacopopiazza)